Phillip-Miller/flaskProjectSeniorDesign/README.md

 ## Environment Variables:

-SECRET_KEY='insertkeyhere' -> can put inside a .env file if desired
+SECRET_KEY= {"putTheKeyHere": {"uid": 100}} -> can put inside a .env file if desired in the outer level to populate ENVs

-Used to seed encryption

 ## Run